Virefire/KSON/README.md

 | **3.
 [Exceptions](#exceptions)**       |

 ### Serializing
-KSON has similar API as JavaScript.
+KSON has API that similar to JavaScript.
 For example, to serialize a Kotlin map to a JSON object, you can use the following code:
 ```kotlin
 fun main() {
     val json = KSON.stringify(mapOf(